 by Frank Pauc

-This first appeared in Frank’s blog on November 11, 2017, as “Veterans Day.”
+This first appeared in Frank’s blog on November 11, 2017 [and HJ on November 11, 2021], as “Veterans Day.”
 It is republished here with the author’s permission.

 Karin and I arrived in Iola a little before 2:00 PM.
 My dad lives in a nursing home there, and we were going to visit with him.
 Iola is a small town in central Wisconsin, founded by Scandinavian immigrants a long time ago.
 There is a larger-than-life statue of a Viking warrior in Iola, along with a diner, a feed store, and a Lutheran church.
 Garrison Keillor would feel right at home in this burg.

 It had been a couple of months since I last saw my father.
 Iola is about three hours away from where we live, so Karin and I don’t get up that way very often.
 When we arrived, we walked into the nursing home and looked for my dad’s room.
 We found a nurse who told us that most of the residents were gathering in the dining hall for a Veterans Day celebration.
 She led us to the dining room, and we found my father sitting in there.

 My dad was sitting in a line along the wall with other vets.
 We shook hands, and Dad told us, “Well, find a seat.
 There are some empty chairs over there.”
 Karin sat on the other side of the room, and I sat between two old guys.
 A volunteer came up to me and asked if I could move across the way because they needed all the chairs in this line for the veterans who were to be honored.
 I got up and sat next to Karin.
 Then another volunteer came to me and asked, “Are you a vet?”